MichaelXUMENG/finTrack/README.md

   3. Within the activated environment, use the following command to install Flask: *pip install Flask*

 ## Database ##
-The 'DROP TABLE IF EXIST tablename' statement in 'schema.sql' means if the table existm then drop the table.
+The 'DROP TABLE IF EXIST tablename' statement in 'schema.sql' means if the table exist then drop the table.
 To initialize the database, run **flask init-db** (This command also erase all the existing data).